ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/b2w2-code_injection_set_up/b2w2-code_injection_set_up.md

 ### External Tools
 This are the tools you will need to get started making your Code Injection patches:
  - [ARM GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)
- - IDA Pro (you can also use Ghydra)
+ - IDA Pro (you can also use Ghidra)
  - White 2 IDBs (you can get them in the [Kingdom of DS Hacking Discord](https://discord.gg/zAtqJDW2jC) )
  - [DeSmuMe](https://github.com/TASEmulators/desmume/releases), make sure that the console is enabled at ``Tools -> Console -> Enabled``